BzGEO/pace_oci_toolkit/research/uah_early_adopters_project_2025.md

 * Demonstrate the utility of hyperspectral data from PACE OCI for mapping ecosystems for ecological conservation purposes
 * Demonstrate how hyperspectral data from PACE OCI can be fused with spaceborne LiDAR data from GEDI
 * Update the map of Central America's ecosystems, and use that as a case study for mapping ecosystems in other geographic domains
-* Leverage the cloud computing capabilities of GEE
+* Leverage the cloud computing capabilities of GEE, including the GEE-based [PACE OCI Toolkit](https://github.com/BzGEO/pace_oci_toolkit)

 ## Methods
 **Geographic domain**